Academic Planning Guide

 - A certificated teacher has the primary responsibility for the student's instructional interaction.
 Instructional interaction between the teacher and the student involves two way communication that includes, but is not limited to, direct instruction, review of assignments, assessment, testing, progress monitoring, and evaluation of proficiencies.

-- External course assessments must be sufficiently aligned to the BSD equivalent course learning targets, to the extent that they will collectively provide sufficient evidence towards proficiency in those learning targets.
+- The content of external courses must substantially align to the learning targets of the equivalent course currently offered in Beaverton Schools.
+External course assessments must be sufficiently aligned to the BSD equivalent course learning targets, to the extent that they will collectively provide sufficient evidence towards proficiency in those learning targets.

 - Credit will be transcripted exactly as it appears on the official transcript from the provider.
+Currently, there are no approved single course providers outside of BSD that allow weighted credit for an AP course to appear on the high school transcript.

 - BSD is in the process of maintaining a list of vendors and courses that have been vetted to meet these standards, which will be updated annually once in place.
-This list is a work in progress for the 2021-22 school year.

 Credit Recovery Courses